The Long March began with many defeats for the Reds. The Troika struggled to come up with a strategic plan for retreat. In January 1935,…

 In March 1949, Mao left for Beiping, where last-minute peace negotiations were taking place between the Communists and the Nanjing regime.
 He told Zhou Enlai,…

-View More Zhao and the “Liberation” of TibetThe Dilemmas of Victory
+View More Mao and the Dilemmas of Victory